 Auto rickshaws are partially enclosed motor vehicles that can be hailed from nearly every street corner in the city.
-They can comfortably fit up to three passengers, plus the driver in front.
+They can fit up to three passengers, plus the driver in front.
 They are cheaper than taxis and, because of their smaller size, can usually negotiate heavy traffic a bit faster.

 Driving in Delhi

 While expats have the option to buy or rent a car in Delhi, driving conditions in the city are chaotic.
-Foreigners who do decide to drive need to do so defensively and pre-empt the erratic behaviour of other road users.
+Foreigners who do decide to drive need to do so defensively and consider the erratic behaviour of other road users.